-What is a Charge Nurse?
+What Is a Charge Nurse?

-Strong communication skills, the ability to juggle multiple tasks, and a knack for leadership define this career; perfect for RNs ready to take the next step.
+Strong communication skills, the ability to juggle multiple tasks, and a knack for leadership define this career; it’s perfect for RNs ready to take the next step.

 Charge nurses are registered nurses (RNs) who act as nursing leaders during their shift.
 Charge nurses oversee their unit and make sure everything runs safely and effectively, even during an emergency.